sakarisalmi/42-Pipex/README.md

 ```
 ```
 > ./a.out
-# nothing output to the terminal
+# no output in the terminal
 > cat example.txt
 Hello, World!
 >
 ```
 As you can see, we redirected the output to a file from inside the program.

 And that's about it.
-That's everything new that the project taught me.
+That's everything new that the project introduces.